pocki/Adafruit_BME280_Library/README.md

 This library allows the user to:

 * Read pressure in Pa
-* Read temperature in C & F
+* Read temperature in °C and °F
 * Read humidity in %RH
-* Read temperature in F
 * Read altitude in meters
 * Read altitude in feet